Transbay Tube: Seismic retrofitting

-The Transbay Tube has required earthquake retrofitting, both on its exterior and interior.
+The Transbay Tube has required earthquake retrofitting, both on its exterior and in the interior.
 The total cost of seismic retrofits was estimated at US$330,000,000 in 2004.

 A 1991 study, commissioned at the recommendation of the Governor's Board of Inquiry in the wake of the 1989 Loma Prieta earthquake, found the seismic joints would "likely remain intact and functional after the next earthquake."
 However, settling of the tube within its trench and the Loma Prieta quake had reduced the allowable movement of the seismic joints to as little as 1.5 in.

 The 1991 study was followed by a more detailed BART Seismic Vulnerability Study, published in 2002, which concluded the fill packed around the tube might be prone to soil liquefaction during an intense earthquake, which could allow the buoyant hollow tube to break loose from its anchorages or cause movement that would exceed the capacity of the sliding seismic joints.
 Retrofitting work required the fill to be compacted, to make it denser and less prone to liquefaction.
 Compaction started in Summer 2006 at the east end of the tube, on property belonging to the Port of Oakland.
 A 2010 paper concluded the distance the tube would rise due to liquefaction was limited based on model testing of potential liquefaction mechanisms, and questioned the justification for the compaction effort.

 On the interior of the tube, BART began a major retrofitting initiative in March 2013, which involved installing heavy steel plates at various locations inside the tube that most needed strengthening, to protect them from sideways movement in an earthquake.
 A vehicle was custom-built to handle the 4 ST, 2.5 in thick plates; once hoisted in place, the plates were bolted to the existing concrete walls and welded together, end-to-end.
 The contract for US$7,735,000 was awarded to California Engineering Contractors for installation.
 In order to complete this work during 2013, BART closed one of the two bores of the tube early midweek (Tuesdays, Wednesdays and Thursdays), resulting in delays of 15–20 minutes.
 The work, originally estimated to last approximately 14 months, was completed by December 2013, after only 8 months of construction.

 In December 2016, BART awarded a US$267,000,000 contract to perform further seismic retrofitting.
 In this phase, a new steel liner and higher-capacity pumps would be installed to reduce the possibility of flooding the tube, as the existing pumps would not be adequate in the worst-case seismic event.
 Work was projected to start in the summer of 2018 and is scheduled to take more than two years to complete.
 Service through the tube would be reduced or eliminated during the first hour and the last three hours of the service day.